Pentagon UFO videos: 2004 USS Nimitz incident ("Tic Tac")

-On 14 November 2004, fighter pilot Commander David Fravor of the USS Nimitz Carrier Strike Group investigated radar indications of a possible target off the coast of southern California.
+On 14 November 2004, Commander David Fravor of the USS Nimitz Carrier Strike Group piloting a Boeing F/A-18E/F Super Hornet investigated radar indications of a possible target off the coast of southern California.
 Fravor said the operator had told him that the USS Princeton (CG-59), part of the strike group, had been tracking unusual aircraft for two weeks prior to the incident.
 The aircraft would appear at 80,000 ft before descending rapidly toward the sea, and stopping at 20,000 ft and hovering.
 Fravor reported that he saw an object, white and oval, hovering above an ocean disturbance.
 He estimated that the object was about 40 ft long.
 Fravor and another pilot, Alex Dietrich, said in an interview that a total of four people (two pilots and two weapons systems officers in the back seats of the two airplanes) witnessed the object for about 5 minutes.
 Fravor says that as he spiraled down to get closer to the object, the object ascended, mirroring the trajectory of his airplane, until the object disappeared.
 A second wave of fighters, which included weapons systems officer Lieutenant Commander Chad Underwood, took off from Nimitz to investigate.
 Unlike Fravor, Underwood's fighter was equipped with an advanced infrared camera (FLIR).
 Underwood recorded the FLIR video, and coined the description "Tic Tac" to describe the infrared image; Underwood later explained that the term was partially inspired by a joke in the 1980 comedy Airplane!.
 Underwood did not observe the object with his own eyes, saying: "I was more concerned with tracking it, making sure that the videotape was on so that I could bring something back to the ship, so that the intel folks could dissect whatever it is that I captured."

+Additional Navy personnel aboard the USS Princeton and USS Nimitz later corroborated aspects of the encounter, including radar and combat-systems technicians who said the strike group's AN/SPY-1B radar and AEGIS Combat System had tracked similar unidentified contacts for about a week before the intercept, and a data technician who secured recordings from the E-2 Hawkeye aircraft involved.